Wedding Speeches – Don’t Forget to Thank Your Parents

 Speech by the Groom

-Wedding Speeches- Do’s and Don’ts
+Wedding Speeches – Do’s and Don’ts

-For participants who will be delivering speeches or toasts during the reception, here are a few tips.
-Beginning with the “dos” –
+For anyone delivering a speech or toast during the reception, here are a few tips.
+Starting with the “do’s”:

-• Do make it brief (five minutes for a speech and one to two minutes for a toast);
+• Do make it brief (five minutes for a speech, and one to two minutes for a toast);

-• Do inject humor, but do it with finesse;
+• Do inject humor, but with finesse;

-And the don’ts:
+And the Don’ts:

 Share: